-$$\begin{aligned} x &= \ln(m/Z) / D(m/Z) \\ y &= RT / D(RT) \end{aligned}$$ (17)
+$$x = \ln(m/Z) / c(m/Z) y = RT / c(RT)$$ (17)

 Figure 1.
-The DA2D clustering at high temperature with 60 clusters determined from a run from 241605 peak charge 2 data where D(m/Z) was fixed at 0.005 (a 1000 times its real value) and D(RT) was correctly 2.35.
-Each of those 60 clusters will eventually be broken into 500 smaller clusters and spread out along x axis as D(m/Z) is annealed to its final much smaller value when the extra factor of 1000 will make the the m/z - RT space incredibly elongated.
-The sponge was not used in this run as it is only introduced at lower temperatures with $D(m/Z) = 5.98 \ 10^{-6}$ and D(RT) = 2.35 as discussed below (16).
+The DA2D clustering at high temperature with 60 clusters determined from a run from 241605 peak charge 2 data where c(m/z) was fixed at 0.005 (a 1000 times its real value) and c(RT) was correctly 2.35.
+Each of those 60 clusters will eventually be broken into 500 smaller clusters and spread out along x axis as c(m/z) is annealed to its final much smaller value when the extra factor of 1000 will make the the m/z - RT space incredibly elongated.
+The sponge was not used in this run as it is only introduced at lower temperatures with $c(m/Z) = 5.98 \ 10^{-6}$ and c(RT) = 2.35 as discussed below (16).
 By using x and y as defined above, we get reduced variables which should give circular clusters with same size in each dimension.
 Note this change of variables is only used for display purposes.
-As described we directly use m/Z and RT as coordinates in the clustering and account for position dependent error by calculating the value of $\delta(m/Z)$ (and the fixed $\delta(RT)$) dynamically for each cluster center position.
-The much smaller value of D(m/Z) compared to D(RT), makes the reduced space very much larger in x than y direction.
+As described we directly use m/Z and RT as coordinates in the clustering and account for position-dependent error by calculating the value of $\delta(m/Z)$ (and the fixed $\delta(RT)$) dynamically for each cluster center position.
+The much smaller value of c(m/Z) (compared to c(RT)) makes the reduced space much larger in the x than the y direction.
 This would distort the clustering algorithm at large temperatures.
-Thus as described, we anneal the value of D(m/Z) starting at "infinite" temperature with a large value.
+Thus, as described, we anneal the value of c(m/Z) starting at "infinite" temperature with a large value.